 At least one field must be the modules field, where the value is a comma separated list of modules.
-For example, a library test which has two modules foo.idr and bar.idr as source files would be written as follows:
+For example, given an idris package maths that has modules Maths.idr, Maths.NumOps.idr, Maths.BinOps.idr, and Maths.HexOps.idr, the corresponding package file would be:

 '''

-package foo
+package maths

-modules = foo, bar
+modules = Maths

+, Maths.NumOps

+, Maths.BinOps

+, Maths.HexOps

 '''

 Other examples of package files can be found in the libs directory of the main Idris repository, and in third-party libraries.
+More details including a complete listing of available fields can be found in ref-sect-packages.